algolia-samples/image-search-ocr-with-algolia-and-google-cloud-vision/README.md

 ### 💌📦 Notify people using [Slack bots](https://slack.com/help/articles/115005265703-Create-a-bot-for-your-workspace).

-If the Slack ID is found, a Slack bot sends a message to the user: "A :package: is waiting for you at the front desk!".
+The Slack bot sends a message: "A :package: is waiting for you at the front desk!".

 ## Demo (Try it yourself!)